 The Company outsources portions of its manufacturing process, including converting silicon into ingots, cutting ingots into wafers, and converting wafers into solar cells, to various third-party manufacturers.
 These outsourcing arrangements may or may not include transfer of title of the raw material inventory (silicon, ingots or wafers) to the third-party manufacturers.
 Such raw materials are recorded as raw materials inventory when purchased from suppliers.
 For those outsourcing arrangements in which title is not transferred, the Company maintains such inventory on the Company's balance sheet as raw materials inventory while it is in physical possession of the third-party manufacturer.
 Upon receipt, processed inventory is reclassified to work-in-process inventory and a processing fee is paid to the third-party manufacturer.
 For those outsourcing arrangements, which are characterized as sales, in which title (including risk of loss) does transfer to the third-party manufacturer, the Company is constructively obligated, through raw materials sales agreements and processed inventory purchase agreements, which have been entered into simultaneously with the third-party manufacturer, to repurchase the inventory once processed.
-In this case, the raw material inventory remains classified as "advances from customers" on the balance sheet and not as revenue or deferred revenue.
-Cash payments for outsourcing arrangements, which require prepayment for repurchase of the processed inventory are classified as "advances to suppliers" remain on the balance sheet until the processed inventory is reputation, which solar cells inventory is reputation on the balance sheet until the processed inventory is reputation.
+In this case, the raw material inventory remains classified as raw material inventory while in the physical possession of the third-party manufacturer and cash is received, which is classified as "advances from customers" on the balance sheet and not as revenue or deferred revenue.
+Cash payments for outsourcing arrangements, which require prepayment for repurchase of the processed inventory are classified as "advances to suppliers" on the balance sheet.
+There is no right of offset for these arrangements and accordingly, "advances from customers" and "advances to suppliers" on the balance sheet until the processed inventory is repurchased.